Maison Nipa

 Is the tasting menu worth it at Maison Nipa?

-Specific menu format details are not confirmed in available records, so a firm verdict on tasting menu structure is not possible here.
-What is documented: the kitchen operates at Michelin Plate level with a near-perfect reviewer score, which suggests the cooking itself holds up at the price point.
-Confirm format and current pricing directly before booking.
+Menu formats can change, so confirm structure and current pricing directly before booking.
+The kitchen operates at Michelin Plate level with a near-perfect reviewer score, which suggests the cooking itself holds up at the price point.